modflowpy/install-modflow-action/README.md

 ## Usage

-To use this action, add a step like the following to your workflow:
+To install the latest version of MODFLOW 6 and ~20 related programs from the [MODFLOW-USGS/executables](https://github.com/MODFLOW-USGS/executables) distribution, add a step like the following to your workflow:

 ```yaml
 - name: Install MODFLOW 6